About Ohio State's Diagnostic Neuroradiology Fellowship

 Application Process

 The Neuroradiology program will continue to participate in the National Residency Matching Program NRMP.
-The NRMP has set the following dates:
+The Neuroradiology Fellowship application and interview timeline is the following:

 Applicants must have completed an ACGME or equivalent accredited diagnostic radiology residency for eligibility and must register for the National Residency Matching Program (NRMP).
 The program number for neuroradiology is 1566423F0.

-Please reach out to our Fellowship Manager with any questions:
+Please reach out to our Fellowship Administrative Director with any questions:

 Samantha Schnitzer